menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Evans is generally considered to be a blue-collar town.
-41.20% of the Evans workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Evans is a blue-collar town, with 41.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Evans is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Evans who work in office and administrative support (17.61%), food service (17.25%), and teaching (10.92%).

 Setting & Lifestyle